 The Company has completed the first phase of renovating and modernizing its Sand Island terminal in Honolulu Harbor.
 Significant additional upgrades and projects remain.
-The Company has also continued discussions with state and local authorities in Anchorage, Alaska regarding upgrades to those terminal and port facilities.
+The Company is also continuing discussions with state and local authorities regarding a port modernization program for the Port of Alaska.
+Significant upgrades to the terminal and port facilities are needed to improve operational safety and efficiency, accommodate modern shipping operations, and improve resiliency.
+For example, the aging docks of the port are increasingly exposed to the risk of failure due to corrosion and the loss of load-bearing capacity particularly in the event of extreme seismic events or other natural disasters.
 Regulatory, construction or other delays or cost overruns related to the expansion and modernization of the terminals could have an adverse impact on the Company's business plans, financial condition and results of operations.
 In addition, the terminal modernization programs may not result in improved operational productivity or generate expected returns.